apaslak/apaslak.github.io/_includes/about/about_me.md

 In high school, I considered a career in graphic design because I enjoyed drawing and had some experience designing websites.
 After a short class in graphic design, I found that required more creativity than I could reliably expend and wasn't the path for me.

 I turned back to computers and programming, which felt like a different type of art, a puzzle that could be constructed to be aesthetically pleasing and functional.
 I graduated college with a BS in Computer Science and a minor in Psychology from Illinois Institute of Technology.
-I learned how to learn, and that programming for 12 hours straight was something I could accidentally do.
+I learned how to learn, and that programming for 12 hours straight was something I could do accidentally.

 Now I'm just a professional googler with attention to detail, the foresight to write everything down, and a knack for picking up new things.